 Surprisingly, nuclear power has one of the smallest carbon footprints of any energy source.
 But we don’t have it in our fuel mix, because nuclear power uses uranium, of which there’s only a limited supply.
 There’s also the cost and impact of disposing of nuclear waste or dismantling obsolete power plants.
 For these reasons, nuclear isn’t considered to be ‘green’ energy.

 Green energy at OVO

 All our plans come with 100% renewable electricity1 as standard.
 And if you want to do even more for the planet, why not try OVO Beyond.

-This planet loving upgrade cuts carbon with renewable energy, reduces energy waste and restores nature by planting trees and protecting rainforests.
+This green upgrade cuts carbon with renewable energy, reduces energy waste and restores nature by planting trees and protecting rainforests.